Next monitoring will be held on line of confrontation of Azerbaijani and Armenian armed forces

-In accordance with its mandate, the Office of the Personal Representative of the OSCE Chairperson-in-Office plans to conduct the next ceasefire monitoring exercise on the LOC, north of the village Bash Garvend, in Aghdam region of the Republic of Azerbaijan on May 19, 2016.
+In accordance with its mandate, the Office of the Personal Representative of the OSCE Chairperson-in-Office plans to conduct the next ceasefire monitoring exercise on the LOC, east of the village Kuropatkino, in Khojavand region of the Republic of Azerbaijan on June 8, 2016.

-The Personal Representative`s field assistants, Hristo Hristov and head of the High-Level Planning Group (HLPG), Colonel Hans Lampalzer will carry out the monitoring exercise from the territory of Azerbaijan controlled by its Armed Forces.
+The Personal Representative`s field assistants, Hristo Hristov and Peter Swedberg will carry out the monitoring exercise from the territory of Azerbaijan controlled by its Armed Forces.

-The Personal Representative`s field assistants, Peter Swedberg, Simon Tiller and representative of the HLPG, Colonel Andrey Barashkin will participate on the other side of the LOC, in the territory of the Republic of Azerbaijan occupied and controlled by the armed forces of Armenia.
+The Personal Representative`s field assistants Simon Tiller and Jiri Aberle will participate on the other side of the LOC, in the territory of the Republic of Azerbaijan occupied and controlled by the armed forces of Armenia.

 News DepartmentNews Author